 This policy covers legal costs when a concrete contractor is sued for a mistake or oversight.
 It's also called errors and omissions insurance (E&O).

-A small business with only a few workers will pay less for insurance than a large construction company.
+A small business with only a few workers will pay less for insurance than a large concrete company.

 It's easy to get business insurance as a concrete company or contractor if you have your company information on hand.
 Our application will ask for basic facts about your company, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

-Insureon's licensed agents work with top-rated U.S. insurance providers to find coverage that fits your concrete business, whether you work as a contractor, subcontractor, or employer.
+Insureon's licensed agents work with top-rated U.S. insurance providers to find the most affordable coverage that fits your concrete business, whether you work as a contractor, subcontractor, or employer.